StarpTech/judge-framework/README.md

 When a user visit the link and clicks on a voting card the `decision` is published to the subscription in (Step 1) and all participants will receive the event in order to be up-to-date.

-### Sync stale clients
+### Sync new and existing clients

 In order to redeliver the latest state of the voting to clients which are out of sync we use the `retain` mechanism in the MQTT protocol.
 It allows to mark a published message as `retain`.
 A retain message is automatically published to all new and existing clients.
 The message contains the complete state of the latest voting.
 After each vote, the retain message gets overwritten and all following clients will receive the latest voting state.

 ### Double votes

-A user can't vote twice we persist the latest vote in the local storage.
+A user can't vote twice we persist the latest voted session in the local storage.

 ### Message duplicates